dtashley/LibNum/README.md

 ### Memory Management Paradigm

-- Trivial input and output parameters (native data types, for example) are passed by value, and consume little space on the stack.
+- Trivial input and output parameters (fundamental data types, for example) are passed by value, and consume little space on the stack.
 (This is consistent with re-entrancy.)
 - Trivial variables (such as for iteration) and trivial amounts of temporary storage are